dancer1325/rest-assured-wiki/Usage.md

         body("id", equalTo(1)).
         body("content", equalTo("Hello, Johan!"));
 ```
-where `status` is statically imported from `org.springframework.test.web.server.result.MockMvcResultMatchers`.
+where `status` is statically imported from `org.springframework.test.web.servlet.result.MockMvcResultMatchers`.
 Note that you can also use the `expect` method which is the same as `assertThat` but more close to the syntax of native MockMvc.

 ## Interceptors ##
 For more advanced use cases you can also get ahold of and modify the [MockHttpServletRequestBuilder](http://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/test/web/servlet/request/MockHttpServletRequestBuilder.html) before the request is performed.
 To do this define a [MockHttpServletRequestBuilderInterceptor](http://static.javadoc.io/io.restassured/spring-mock-mvc/3.0.2/io/restassured/module/mockmvc/intercept/MockHttpServletRequestBuilderInterceptor.html) and use it with RestAssuredMockMvc: